migui-dev/migui-dev/README.md

 # 💫 About Me:
-🔭 Currently working on personal projects.<br>🤝 Looking to collaborate on creative ideas.<br>🌱 Currently learning a bit of everything — mostly through trial, error, and Stack Overflow.<br>⚡ Software Engineering student
+🔭 Currently working on personal projects.<br>🤝 Looking to collaborate on creative ideas.<br>🌱 Currently learning a bit of everything — mostly through trial, error, and Stack Overflow.<br>⚡ Software Engineering student.

 # 💻 Tech Stack: